CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-3-Extensions-with-VRF-Route-Leaking.md

 </div>
 <br>

-As displayed in the leaf configurations, leaf nodes must also import cross-site route-targets advertised by border leafs.
-This is because interconnected data centers use VNIs that are different from downstream VNIs.
-The classical auto-route-target import function has no way of detecting these VNIs and cannot import the route targets automatically.
+The leaf switch must also import cross site route targets that the border leafs advertise; interconnected data centers use VNIs that are different from downstream VNIs.
+The classical `auto-route-target` import function cannot detect these VNIs and cannot import the route targets automatically.